Adolescent & Adult Education Menu

 - GRE combined score (Verbal and Quantitative) of at least 1,030 (or 297 for test scores after 8/1/11)

 - Passing score on equivalent test used in other states

 - A major in the selected field or minimum 21 hours of content coursework in the field (with at least nine semester hours of upper level coursework)*

-Passing scores on relevant GACE Content Assessment test, unless an undergraduate degree was earned in the field within the past seven years - The test must reflect the content area chose for certification:
+Passing scores on relevant GACE Content Assessment examination, unless an undergraduate degree was earned in the field within the past seven years - The examination must reflect the content area chose for certification:

 - English [GACE test codes 020 and 021]